 A nice warm stable?

-Stabling and confinement increases the risk of ulcers, enteroliths and colic.
+Stabling and confinement can cause low level stress and increase the risk of ulcers, enteroliths and colic.
 Horses need frequent movement to be relaxed and for their gut to function properly.
 If you need to stable, ensure your horse never has an empty haynet.
 If you are stabling to keep a horse under lights for a show coat, consider an extra rug and letting him out of the stable when you turn the lights out.

 Omega-3 supplementation is particularly important when hay and grains form the majority of the diet, and access to omega-3 rich fresh grass is limited.
 Consider Farmalogic Omega Balancer (with ALA, DHA and EPA forms of omega-3) or Equine Vit&Min Omega-3 PLUS for a stable source of omega-3 without the need for refrigeration.

-Vitamin C, which the horse can produce in its own body is also a powerful antioxidant but sick, aging or stressed horses may require more than the body can make.
-Care must be taken to gradually introduce supplementary Vitamin C and wean the horse off it slowly when the extra dietary source is no longer required.
+- Horses produce maintenance levels of vitamin C for much of their lives but sick or stressed horses and those over 16 years of age require more than the body can make.
+Introduce supplementary vitamin C gradually and wean the horse off it slowly when the extra dietary source is no longer required.

 A note of caution regarding garlic

 Although garlic is often promoted as being beneficial for horses, it contains allicin which is good for people but a known toxin to horses.
 Garlic’s antimicrobial action harms the beneficial microbes in the hindgut.
 Feeding garlic long term can cause Heinz body anaemia leading to lowered endurance, energy level and immune function in horses.